Leviathan gas field: History

 In the summer of 2014, Netherland, Sewell & Associates (NSAI) made an upward revision on the amount of gas reserves, giving a 2P value of 621 BCM.
 The expected year of production was stated to be 2017.
 In April, 2015, the Israel Ministry of Energy reported that it was working with NSAI and the Leviathan partners to understand the discrepancy between the NSAI revised estimate and the estimate provided by other analyses provided to the ministry, indicated a best estimate of only 16.5 tcf (470 BCM).

 On 19 October 2015, Russian President Vladimir Putin and Israeli Prime Minister Benjamin Netanyahu agreed to allow major concessions for Gazprom to develop the Leviathan reserves.

-On 19 February 2018, The partners in Israel’s Tamar and Leviathan natural gas fields signed $15 billion in deals to export natural gas to Egypt over 10 years.
+On 19 February 2018, The partners in Israel's Tamar and Leviathan natural gas fields signed $15 billion in deals to export natural gas to Egypt over 10 years.
 One accord calls for the sale of 3.5 BCM of natural gas annually from the Leviathan field, for a total of 32 BCM, estimating the sale from the Leviathan field to reach $7.5 billion.
 Regarding the deal, the Egyptian president, Abdel Fatah al-Sissi, declared about the project : "Has a lot of advantages for us (Egyptians).
 And I want people to be reassured".
 Yossi Abu, chief executive of Delek Drilling, said: "I think that the main thing is that Egypt is becoming the real gas hub of the region".

 In September 2020, the owners of the field agreed to sell $190 million worth of natural gas to a power plant in Ramat Hovav.

 In late February 2023, partners involved in Leviathan announced spending of $51 million to prepare a new floating LNG floating terminal, and an additional $45 million in expanding production.
 The floating LNG terminal, expected to come online in the mid-to-late 2020s, is expected to expand capacity to 6.5 bcm.
 According to CEO of Ratio Energies, Yigal Landau, "The development plan will enable a significant increase in Leviathan's production to 21 bcm (billion cubic meters) a year."

-On August 7, 2025, Leviathan signed the largest export agreement in Israel's history worth approximately $35 billion USD to supply gas to Egypt.
+On 7 August 2025, Leviathan signed the largest export agreement in Israel's history worth approximately US$35 billion to supply gas to Egypt.